vermastutz/US-Power-Outages/README.md

 **Note:** We did not assess or impute the missing values during this step, so that we could impute the missingness mechanisms and dependencies later in our analysis.

+The first few rows of the cleaned dataframe our shown below, with only a certain few columns selected:

             | U.S._STATE   | CLIMATE.REGION     | CLIMATE.CATEGORY   | OUTAGE.START.DATE   | OUTAGE.RESTORATION.TIME   | CAUSE.CATEGORY     |   OUTAGE.DURATION |   CUSTOMERS.AFFECTED |
             |:-------------|:-------------------|:-------------------|:--------------------|:--------------------------|:-------------------|------------------:|---------------------:|
             | Minnesota    | East North Central | normal             | 2011-07-01 00:00:00 | 20:00:00                  | severe weather     |              3060 |                70000 |